 by Lisa Chisholm

-Welcome to my Book!
+Welcome to a sneak preview of my Book!

 For more than 20 years, I have earned my living by wiggling my fingers and blowing into an expensive wooden stick with lots of metal keys and a complicated reed.

 As a professional musician having trained at some of the finest institutions and competed on the world’s stage in the form of orchestral auditions in Canada, the USA, Europe, and the UK, you might assume that I know how to be calm under pressure.